monoklabs/monok-docs/docs/api.rst

 ------------

 Any article can be pushed to your backend-system from our frontend using our Push Article API.
 It's essentially an integration method.
-All you need to do is open up an API endpoint in your own backend with the suffix **/monok**, the endpoint should also take a token to verify the request is coming from your monok account, that token is always your API-key unless you've explicitly inputed a custom token in your settings page.
+All you need to do is open up an API endpoint in your own backend with the suffix **/monok**, the endpoint should also take a token to verify the request is coming from your monok account, that token is always your own API-key unless you've explicitly inputed a custom token in your settings page when you added the target endpoint.

 **Type:** POST-Request
 **Example:** https://www.myOwnWebsite.com/monok